For the rest, the new router is as good as can be. And its support for the last 5.9GHz portion of the 5GHz spectrum is the icing on the cake.

-Generally, a dual-band Wi-Fi 6 (or Wi-Fi 5) broadcaster (2.4GHz + 5GHz) has two distinctive sets of channels.
-One belongs to the 2.4GHz band and the other to the 5GHz band.
+A Dual-band Wi-Fi 6 (or Wi-Fi 5) broadcaster (2.4GHz + 5GHz) has two distinctive sets of channels.
+One belongs to the 2.4GHz band, and the other to the 5GHz band.

 Depending on your locale and hardware, the number of available channels on each band will vary, depending on how wide the band is.

-This post takes the perspective of the U.S region.
-Here, the 2.4 GHz band includes 11 usable channels (from 1 to 11) and has been that way since the birth of Wi-Fi.
+In the US, the 2.4 GHz band includes 11 usable 20MHz channels (from 1 to 11) and has been that way since the birth of Wi-Fi.
 Things are simple in this band.

-On the 5GHz frequency, things are complex — we have DFS and regular (non-DFS) channels.
-On top of that, the last portion of the band — the 5.9GHz section — is generally reserved for other applications until late 2022 -- more in this post on UNII-4.)
+On the 5GHz frequency, things are complex -- we have DFS and regular (non-DFS) channels.
+(On top of that, the last 5.9GHz portion of the band was reserved for other applications until late 2022 -- more in this post on UNII-4.)

 Here is the breakdown of the channels on the 5GHz frequency band at their narrowest form (20MHz):